 Set Up Rbenv Revisited

 I have been working on setting up a new operating system distribution.
 I took some time to test out a different package manager, but ended up going back to my familiar toolset.
-Thia article will talk about package manager to manage Ruby version.
+This article discusses the package manager for managing Ruby versions.

 Package Managers